WebAssembly/spec/spectec/test-prose/TEST.md

     - type_u0* is [type_1] :: type*.
     - deftype_u1* is dt_1* :: dt*.
     - the type definition type_1 is valid with the defined type sequence dt_1*.
-    - Under the context C with .TYPES appended by dt_1*, the type definition sequence type* is valid with the defined type sequence dt*.
+    - the context C' is the context C with .TYPES appended by dt_1*.
+    - Under the context C', the type definition sequence type* is valid with the defined type sequence dt*.

 Types_ok/empty
 - [] is valid with the defined type sequence [].